 Introduction to Interoperability Testing

 Interoperability Testing is a type of testing where it is checked if a component can interact with other software components.
 It checks the functionality between two software systems as per the requirement of customers.
 It validates that end to end functionality between two systems is as required.
 It ensures that there is the end to end communication and reduces the compatibility issue between two systems when data is being transferred.
 It provides uniform data type and data format which is present between two software systems.
 This testing is an integral part as many different kinds of technologies and architecture are being used where seamless operations are to be performed.
+Other technically qualified software applications or specific software components from other relevant applications which, in effect, are linked to form an effective operating product as specified by the customer as a requirement.

 Why do we need Interoperability Testing?